 The sudden shift to digital saw marketers having to get quickly acclimated to the virtual space.
 Rapid reskilling was again required in order to deliver results.
-With budgets reduced, marketing teams had to get as much value as they could from digital campaigns and initiatives while consuming as little resources as possible.
+With budgets reduced, marketing teams had to get as much value as they could from digital campaigns and initiatives like professional networking events while consuming as few resources as possible.
 With that goal in mind, marketers sought to find new ways of creating value fast.

 Virtual events were the perfect answer to many marketers’ needs.
 These events could be done in-house and were relatively inexpensive to pilot.
 Companies could then decide whether scaling was necessary and if it warranted more investment.
 ‘What we learned was, if you have a good topic and moderator and you know how to add a personal touch, you can actually open doors.
 Once we succeeded with one, we scaled it,’ said a senior executive.
 From there, marketers have partnered with third-party companies to reach new markets, added experiential add-ons, and incorporated gifts to expand these digital efforts.

 With opportunities for large-scale campaigns and physical events coming back, marketers have realised the value of bespoke, small-scale virtual events.
 ‘We’ve just gone hyper-local through one partner to a small set of their end-users,’ shared a marketing leader.